Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 #### Q98.
 When is the best time to update the team's burndown chart?

-- [ ] before the Sprint Retospective
+- [ ] before the Sprint Retrospective
 - [ ] after the daily stand-up
 - [x] before the daily Scrum
 - [ ] before quarterly planning